 Start Planning Your Kanazawa Journey

 Every Hitotoki trip is fully bespoke.
 Tell us your travel dates, interests, and style — and we'll design an extraordinary Kanazawa experience just for you.
-Discover our pricing and booking process or explore our blog for more travel inspiration.
+Discover our pricing and booking process, explore our guide to the best places to visit in Japan, or read our Japan etiquette guide for first-time visitors.

 Request Your Itinerary